The 16 Biggest Benefits Of Influencer Marketing

 14. Actionable Insights & Data

 Influencer marketing campaigns can yield invaluable data for brands.
-From engagement information such as views, likes, comments, and shares, to click through rate (CTR), acquisitions, social sentiment, and other important KPIs, brands not only have the ability to reach new audiences through influencer marketing, they can learn about the behaviors of their own customer base as well.
+From engagement information such as views, likes, comments, and shares, to clickthrough rate (CTR), conversions, social sentiment, and other important KPIs, brands can derive customer insights to optimize future campaigns.

 15. Flexible Pricing

-In contrast to celebrity endorsements, television commercials, and other forms of traditional advertising, influencer marketing is a highly accessible form or promotion that can meet the needs of both large and small businesses.
+In contrast to celebrity endorsements, television commercials, and other forms of traditional advertising, influencer marketing is a highly accessible word-of-mouth method that can meet the needs of both large and small businesses.
 Due to its flexible pricing structure, campaigns can be designed to fit a wide range of goals and budgets.
+Not to mention, brands have access to different influencer tiers to determine which influencers fit within their budget.

 Many social media influencers have audiences in the millions, with the 50 most followed Instagram influencer accounts totaling more than 2.5 billion followers.
-While influencer marketing certainly isn’t about blindly following alluring numbers, marketers can build highly effective campaigns that reach millions of consumers with proper influencer vetting based on both qualitative and quantitative factors.
+While influencer marketing certainly isn’t about blindly following alluring numbers, marketers can build highly effective campaigns that reach millions of consumers by properly vetting influencers based on both qualitative and quantitative factors.

 Furthermore, influencer marketing helps brands bypass obstacles many other online marketing mediums face today.
-With the mainstream adoption of ad blockers, as well as users’ general disdain for overt advertising, influencer marketing offers brands a viable, proven way to interact with consumers in a natural and unobtrusive way.
+With the mainstream adoption of ad blockers, as well as users’ general disdain for overt advertising, influencer marketing offers brands a viable, unobtrusive way to interact with consumers.

 February 8, 2018 By Mediakix Team